BroadbandForum/obbaa/docs/aggregator/index.md

 the NBI Adapters using the from components who call the Aggregator\'s **publishNotification** API.
-Once the Aggregator component receives a notification it forwards the notification to NBI Adapters that have registered with the Aggregator using the NBI Adaptor\'s **publishNotification** API.
+Once the Aggregator component receives a notification it forwards the notification to NBI Adapters that have registered with the Aggregator using the NBI Adapter\'s **publishNotification** API.

-The following is the interface that NBI Adaptor\'s implement to receive
+The following is the interface that NBI Adapter\'s implement to receive
 notifications:

 ```